Step 1: Installing Custom Fonts on Shopify

 Unfortunately, your custom fonts won’t appear in Shopify’s font list in the customizer so you’ll need to tell your theme how to use your fonts in the CSS code.

 Go to Online Store > Actions > Edit Code.
-In your theme files, search for "css" and go to your Custom CSS file or the theme's main CSS file which might be named something like "theme.css" or "base.css" (you're already here if you've uploaded custom font files).
-Scroll all the way to the bottom of the file, and here’s where we’ll add our code.
+In your theme files, search for "css" and go to your Custom CSS file.
+Haven't created a custom.css file yet?
+Read Custom CSS File on Shopify: How to Create and Why You Need It first.
+This is where we'll add our code.

 Make sure to use the exact same font family name that Google, Adobe or your CSS file (depending on which you used in step 1) gives.
 To locate this code on Adobe, got to Manage Fonts > Web Projects > Edit Project, and click the little copy icon for the font that you've imported.